SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection

 \section{Method}

 Fig.~\ref{fig:pipeline} illustrates the pipeline of our SOOD++.
-Specifically, the SOOD++ is a dense pseudo-labeling framework, which consists of three key components: a Simple Instance-aware Dense Sampling (SIDS) strategy is used to construct the high-quality dense pseudo-labels, the Geometry-aware Adaptive Weighting (GAW) loss and Noise-driven Global Consistency (NGC) are adopted to measure the discrepancy between the teacher and student from a one-to-one and set-to-set (global) perspectives, respectively.
-In the following contents, we describe the overall framework in Sec.~\ref{sec:overall}, and introduce the key design of the proposed components, i.e., SIDS, GAW, and NGC, in the following Sec.~\ref{sec:SIDS}, Sec.~\ref{sec:GAW}, and Sec.~\ref{sec:NGAC}, respectively.
+Specifically, the SOOD++ is a dense pseudo-labeling framework, which consists of three key components: a Simple Instance-aware Dense Sampling (SIDS) strategy is used to construct the high-quality dense pseudo-labels, the Geometry-aware Adaptive Weighting (GAW) loss and Noise-driven Global Consistency (NGC) are adopted to measure the discrepancy between the teacher and student from an individual-level and global-level perspectives, respectively.